Sports car manufacturer defies the crisis and sets itself ambitious targets

 Honing of the profitability programme

 With this in mind, Porsche once again honed its ambitious “Profitability Programme 2025”.
-“Our new goal is to support our result cumulatively by 10 billion euros by 2025, and by 3 billion euros per year after that,” says Lutz Meschke.
+“Our new goal is to improve our result cumulatively by 10 billion euros by 2025, and by 3 billion euros per year after that,” says Lutz Meschke.
 “The most important thing about our profitability programme is that it’s not just a savings plan, it’s also a programme of innovation.
 It’s not about cutting costs.
 It’s about intelligently optimising all of our processes and developing new business ideas.”
 In a difficult market environment, Porsche has kept the number of employees constant at around 36,000.
 “No employee needs to be concerned.
 We concluded a job security agreement that guarantees the jobs of our core workforce until 2030,” says Lutz Meschke.
 “We’re not cutting any jobs or getting rid of any subsidiaries.
 On the contrary, we’re investing in our employees and in our future.
 This is paying off: Porsche increased its efficiency further and lowered its profit threshold.
 From this position we want to achieve our strategic goal of an operational return on sales of 15 percent in 2021 as well, despite the difficult economic situation.”
 As in the previous years, Porsche shared the company’s bounty with the workforce.
-For 2020, the voluntary bonus is 7850 euros.
+For 2020, the voluntary bonus is 7,850 euros.

 In the face of continuing climate change, Porsche AG set itself another ambitious target: “Sustainability is an important part of our Strategy 2030 – holistically: economically, ecologically and socially,” says Oliver Blume.
 “We launched a comprehensive decarbonisation programme with a firm target in mind: Porsche wants to have a CO2-neutral balance sheet throughout the entire value chain by 2030.
 We will achieve this by systematically avoiding and reducing CO2 emissions.
 All of the major sites like Zuffenhausen, Weissach and Leipzig have been CO2-neutral since 2021.
 We’ve earmarked more than a billion euros for decarbonisation over the next 10 years.
 We’ve reached the first milestone: the Taycan Cross Turismo, which had its world premiere at the beginning of March, is the first vehicle that will be CO2-neutral throughout the use phase.”

 In 2020, a third of all Porsche vehicles delivered in Europe were fully or partially electric; worldwide it was 17 percent.
-In 2025, half of all new Porsche vehicles sold will have an electric motor; in 2030, more than 80 percent of the new vehicles will be electric.
+In 2025, half of all new Porsche vehicles sold will have an electric motor; in 2030, more than 80 percent of the new vehicles will be electrified.

 For Porsche, socially responsible action also comes under the umbrella of sustainable management.
 In keeping with this, the company launched its “Porsche helps” programme during the pandemic.
 It saw countless employees give their time or money to charitable projects.
 To mitigate the effects of the pandemic, Porsche topped up its donations by 5 million euros, while food donations to the Tafel organisations were doubled.